preemptive/DashO-GameOfLife/README.md

 18. Click `Finish`. <a name="set_remove"/>
 19. Go to the [`Removal` section](https://www.preemptive.com/dasho/pro/8.4/userguide/en/ui_advanced.html#removal_options) in the UI.
 20. Set `Unused Classes:` to `Remove` allowing DashO to remove more unused classes.
-21. Set `Unused Methods:` to `Remove` allowing Dasho to remove more unused methods.
+21. Set `Unused Methods:` to `Remove` allowing DashO to remove more unused methods.
 22. Save the project.

 The Gradle build environment has now been configured to use the DashO Gradle Plugin and a DashO project has been created which will work to obfuscate all four variants of this project.